MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-permissions.md

 # HoloLens permissions required to use version 7.0 of Dynamics 365 Guides

-Version 7.0 of Dynamics 365 Guides [introduced a new main menu and the ability to make calls from HoloLens](new.md).
+Version 7.0 of Dynamics 365 Guides [introduced a new main menu and the ability to make calls from Microsoft HoloLens](new.md).
 To use these new features in the HoloLens app, you must provide permission to use HoloLens eye tracking, camera, and microphone.

 |Permission|Why required|
 |----------------------|----------------------------------------------------------|